-Regional mapping and re-interpretation of the aeromagnetic data by Osino identified a large, previously unmapped, deep regional structure – now named the Karibib Fault.
+Early work by Osino, including regional mapping and re-interpretation of the aeromagnetic data identified a large, previously unmapped, deep regional structure – now named the Karibib Fault.
 This structure can be traced over 70km and has several gold-in-soil anomalies along it and on splays leading off it.
 Osino’s exploration activities since 2017 have been focussed along this major structure between the company’s Twin Hills project in the northeast and the Navachab Gold Mine.
-Additional licences were recently added to the west and south west of Navachab which will be explored during 2019.
+In 2018, additional licenses were added to the north, west and south west of Navachab.

 After the discovery of the Navachab gold deposit in 1984, Anglo American carried out a rapid regional exploration programme primarily using stream sampling and targeting similar stratigraphic horizons and basement domes.
 Known gold occurrences in marbles at Goldkuppe, Albrechtshöhe and Dobbelsberg were followed up with soil sampling as well as limited drilling.
 Detailed follow-up at Goldkuppe (see separate summary) and Albrechtshöhe was carried out by Helio Resources in 2013.
 No further regional work was done.